-Now that you have finally gotten your braces off and things are starting to get back to normal, one thing you may have noticed are white spots on your teeth.
-This leaves many individuals to often ask the very natural question what are these white stains on teeth?
-How can I get the white spots on teeth off?
+Now that you have finally gotten your braces off and things are starting to get back to normal, one thing you may have noticed is the white spot on the gum above the tooth.
+This leaves many individuals to often ask the very natural question what these white stains on teeth are?
+How can I get the white spots on teeth after braces?
 What are these white lines on teeth made from?
 How can calcification on teeth be gotten rid of or mitigated?
-Or even what is the white spot on gum above the tooth?
+Or even what is the white spot on the gum above the tooth?

-As your orthodontic office should have mentioned to you after you asked the question how to remove braces, they will also most often mention to you that you may have these white spots on your teeth.
-Whether you call it white lines, white stains, white stuff, or any other terminology, the fact is this white stuff is most likely either demineralization or material build up.
+As your orthodontic office should have mentioned to you after you asked the question of how to remove braces, they will also most often mention to you that you may have these white spots on your teeth.
+Whether you call it white lines, white stains, white stuff, or any other terminology, the fact is this white stuff is most likely either demineralization or material build-up.

 Banded or bonded braces encourage the retention of biofilms or plaque (Khoroushi & Kachuie, 2017).
 This means that traditional braces or ceramic braces are the ones likely to lead to a buildup of plaque.
 You can help this by making sure that you visit your dentist regularly to get professional cleanings to remove tartar buildup and keep your teeth and brackets clean.

-It also means you need to be sure to brush your teeth after every meal and look into ways to floss your teeth and brackets.
+It also means you must brush your teeth after every meal and look into ways to floss your teeth and brackets.
 One of the easiest ways to do this is to get a water flosser device.
 It works by gently irrigating the spaces between your teeth and between and around the brackets.
 This device helps basically blast out any food particles and keep your teeth clean.
 Plus the gum massage feels really good!

 So do you wonder how to get rid of white spots on teeth?
 Let’s start with the easiest one first, do nothing.
 This may seem counterintuitive after you have been taking such a proactive role in maintaining your oral health and following your orthodontic treatments.
 The idea of doing nothing seems almost weird but if you simply go back to your life as normal, with normal brushing and flossing, over time these spots will go away on their own as your teeth all reach the same color over time.
 For individuals who want an affordable solution, then this one is by far the best because there are a few things cheaper than doing nothing.